archesproject/arches-docs/docs/deployment/arches-in-production.rst

   System check identified some issues:

   WARNINGS:
-  ?: (security.W002) You do not have 'django.middleware.clickjacking.XFrameOptionsMiddleware' in your MIDDLEWARE, so your pages will not be served with an 'x-frame-options' header.
-Unless there is a good reason for your site to be served in a frame, you should consider enabling this header to help prevent clickjacking attacks.
   ?: (security.W004) You have not set a value for the SECURE_HSTS_SECONDS setting.
 If your entire site is served only over SSL, you may want to consider setting a value and enabling HTTP Strict Transport Security.
 Be sure to read the documentation first; enabling HSTS carelessly can cause serious, irreversible problems.
   ?: (security.W008) Your SECURE_SSL_REDIRECT setting is not set to True.
 Unless your site should be available over both SSL and non-SSL connections, you may want to either set this setting True or configure a load balancer or reverse-proxy server to redirect all connections to HTTPS.
   ?: (security.W012) SESSION_COOKIE_SECURE is not set to True.
 Using a secure-only session cookie makes it more difficult for network traffic sniffers to hijack user sessions.